jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/RAIICopySwapIdiom/task.md

-Concluding the presentation of the ownership model in the C++ language, we need to discuss several related essential concepts and idioms.
+Concluding the presentation of the ownership model in the C++ language, we need to discuss several essential concepts and idioms.

 [_Resource Acquisition Is Initialization_](https://en.cppreference.com/w/cpp/language/raii),
 __RAII__ for short, is a programming technique which involves linking a resource